Are you insured?

 How many photographs will you take?

-It is not unusual for me to take up to 200 photographs during a session.
-Once the session is finished, I will go through them and carefully choose between 20 and 45 that show you and your family off to their best and these will be edited and place in an online gallery to view, the rest will be deleted.
+It is not unusual for me to take up to 100 photographs during a session.
+Once the session is finished, I will go through them and carefully choose between 20 and 30 that show you and your family off to their best and these will be edited in full and prepared for your in person viewing and order session, the rest will be deleted.

 What happens after my session?
 When and how will we get to see the pictures?